Manavv20/Journey/README.md

-Sure!
-Here's a sample README file for your React travel website project:

 # Travel Website

 Welcome to the Travel Website!
 This is a React-based web application that provides information and inspiration for travelers.
 Users can browse through various destinations, view details about each location, and even book their travel arrangements.